The 12 Traditions of AA: What They Mean

 On an organizational level, too, Alcoholics Anonymous must remain separate from any kind of political or institutional connections.
 The Twelve Traditions also state that AA groups should never go into business, and while they may work with hospitals, clinics, and other facilities, they must stay independent of them.

 What’s more, AA groups must always be supported by voluntary contributions from members and never charge for their services.
 This keeps the group free of outside influences and preserves the anonymity of its members.

 AA is Free To Anyone

 The Twelve Traditions stipulate that anyone who expresses a desire to stop drinking is welcome at an AA meeting, regardless of where they are on their journey to recovery.
 The group and the organization as a whole must stay focused on the single goal of helping alcoholics get and remain sober without judgment.
 For that reason, too, AA shouldn’t establish connections with any organization or institution that could impose its own rules about providing services.

 AA Must Remain Anonymous

 Anonymity is at the heart of AA’s commitment to helping alcoholics.
-That protects privacy but also keeps the organization’s focus on its philosophies, rather than its members.
+It protects privacy but also keeps the organization’s focus on its philosophies, rather than its members.
 AA members should never express opinions on social or political issues as representatives of AA, though they can do so in their personal lives outside the group.
-Because anonymity lets AA put its principles before its personalities, it allows all members to remain humble and serve the organization rather than elevate their own profiles.
+Since anonymity lets AA put its principles before its personalities, it allows all members to remain humble and serve the organization rather than elevate their own profiles.